Mesothelioma Cell Types

 Biphasic Mesothelioma Prognosis

-Biphasic prognosis is measured using:
+Biphasic prognosis includes:

 • Life expectancy: The average life expectancy for biphasic mesothelioma patients is 10 months, according to an F1000 report.